Home Inspection FAQs

 No, you aren't required to be there for the inspection, but we highly recommend that you be present.
 It is a valuable learning experience and will help you get the greatest benefit from the inspection.
 If you are present, you can ask questions directly and we can explain maintenance tips for specific areas.
 You’ll be better able to understand the finished home inspection report, and get the most benefit from it, by having been there during the inspection.

 Q:Does a newly constructed home need an Inspection?

 Definitely!
 A professional inspection of a newly constructed home is important.
 We can spot potential problems early on, while they are still easy to correct.
 It is especially valuable to arrange an inspection before the interior walls are finished.
 As building professionals, we may find problem areas where the builder has taken shortcuts or maybe just missed something.
 Mistakes do happen.

 Q:When will I get my report?

 After the inspection, we will review our findings and discuss the report with you in person.
 We will then provide you with a high quality and detailed report which will be sent to you electronically within 12 hours.
 Often, we can get the report back to you in as little as one hour.
 A hard copy can be provided upon request.
 The home inspection report will include color photographs, making it easy for you to see and remember any defects that we found.
 Your home inspector’s contact information will always be available in the report if you have questions immediately following the home inspection or in the months after.

 Q:Can I see a copy of a sample report?

 Yes.
-We use specifically designed software for the home inspection industry and can produce your inspection report in an easily readable format.
-This includes a summary section with pictures.
-Your report will exist securely online where it can be viewed, printed or forwarded as a link, quickly and easily.
-We store the report for the buyer or seller and provide access from any computer or device with Internet access, anytime, anywhere.
+We use software designed specifically for the home inspection industry.
+Your inspection report comes in an easily readable format, and includes a summary section with pictures.
+It is securely stored online for a period of one year, during which time it may be viewed, printed, or forwarded as a link, by the buyer or seller from anywhere internet is available.